How Gaten Matarazzo’s Rare Condition Became Part Of His Character’s Storyline In ‘Stranger Things’

 We’ve watched Gaten grow up, and let’s just say his style game is leveling up faster than Eleven’s powers.

 Thanks to Gaten's openness, more people have become aware of cleidocranial dysplasia, a condition that reportedly affects one in a million.
-However, as experts point out, the number could be higher since milder cases often go unnoticed.
+However, the number could be higher since milder cases often go unnoticed.

 Producers should consider integrating educational elements into storylines, allowing audiences to engage with the themes meaningfully while fostering a culture of acceptance and understanding.

-By fostering empathy through representation, media creators can influence positive change, encouraging audiences to embrace differences and support one another.
-As we await the next season of Stranger Things, it's vital to reflect on how these narratives can shape our perceptions and deepen our compassion.
+Such representation encourages empathy and prompts audiences to embrace differences.
+As we eagerly anticipate the next season of Stranger Things, it is essential to consider how these authentic narratives can influence our perceptions and cultivate compassion in our communities.